 Children must learn from you how to bond with people, how feel attached to them, and how to interact with others.

 They learn how to be social from the way you manage to interact with them and the way you work with relations.

 In this sense, you as a professional foster carer is the most important person in the life of the child placed outside its biological family.

-Doing this in practice is not easy if you are responsible for the care of many children, so let us look at the task:
+Doing this in practice is not easy if you are responsible for the care of many children, so let us look at the practical task:

-This woman is also changing a diaper – but at the same time she also talks much to the baby, and she tries to get the child’s attention.
+This woman is also changing a diaper – but at the same time she also talks a lot to the baby, and she tries to get the child’s attention.
 So, she is able to balance task and relation – she finishes the task in a reasonable time and also stimulates the child.

 This woman focuses only on the relation, and she almost forgets that she has a task to do.
-On the other hand, this child learns a lot about concentration, feeling joy, and human contact.
+On the other hand, this child learns a lot about concentration, joy, and human contact.
 So maybe she is the one who teaches the child most about how to be in a relation.

 - What is most important or necessary for you – how do you balance task and relations work in your foster care?